Do I Need a Writing Degree?

 Online Writing Education

-Nope!
 Outlets such as Gotham Writers Workshop and WritersOnlineWorkshops offer recurring online classes on many writing subjects.
 All you have to do is log on.
 Unsure about the quality of these offerings?
-You can also check for online courses from your local college, or take a look at the online offerings from institutions such as University of Wisconsin-Madison or even UC Berkeley (yes, that Berkeley).
+You can also check for online courses from your local college, or take a look at the online offerings from institutions such as the University of Wisconsin-Madison or even UC Berkeley.

 So You Want a "Real" Degree?

 It used to be that writing-prone undergrads pretty much had to choose the English route or the Journalism route.
-But what about those who want to write simply for the love and passion of writing?
+But what about those who want to write simply for their love and passion for writing?
 What about freelancers?
 What if you don't have a novel in you?